 During the Summer of 2016, I cycled a main branch of the ancient Silk Road from Beijing to Tehran (www.beijingtotehran.com).
-This was a very different sort of trip.
-We aimed to raised money for charity and become the youngest pair to cycle the 10,000km route.
+This project is similar in that we will also engage with the ancient Silk Road but in many ways is different to the prior journey.
+When cycling, we aimed to raise money for charity and become the youngest pair to cycle the 10,000km route.
 We were thrilled to achieve these goals in under four months.
 However, being able to observe the changes and developments in the regions we passed through provided some inspiration for undertaking this latest project.
 It showed the pace of change underway.
 This was particularly striking in Central Asia and ranged from new road upgrades in the Tian Shan Mountains to powerline installations along the Tajik-Afghan border.
 Will, who I cycled with, will be joining in Europe for this latest project.

 The BRI means new business opportunities in Central Asia, but the impacts on local populations have still not been quite studied.
 Do you also plan to meet locals and discuss about the BRI?

-Yes, we hope to be able to.
-There have been allegations at Gwadar port at the end of the CPEC corridor that the fisherman were relocated with minimal, if any, compensation to another port further up the coast.
-At the new port their fishing season is only ten months rather than the twelve it is at Gwadar.
-This raises real concerns about these people’s livelihoods during this two month off season.
-We will be interested to see whether there are further examples of this.
+Yes, we hope to gain a deeper grasp of this.
 Indeed, one of the accusations levelled against BRI is that it does not have a comprehensive legal and ethical framework in place.
 Whilst its recently established ‘Silk Road’ courts maybe a step towards achieving this, many have argued that they favour China’s agenda.

 Do you intend to continue your interest in the BRI when you return to England?